-How do I recover data from a crashed hard drive?
+How do I recover data from a crashed hard drive for free?

 Some people may think that it is almost impossible to repair a crashed hard drive – but this is NOT true!
 You can often recover data from a crashed drive, and we will give you an example of a do-it-yourself-at-home solution below.
 Do keep in mind this will only work on mildly damaged drives, and that it is possible to take a bad situation and make it worse without proper knowledge/tools.
 That being said, if you want to learn more, continue below.

-Let’s go over recovering a dying drive – at home!
+Let’s go over recovering a dying drive – at home without paying us!

 A crashed hard drive can be the results of broken heads, or just bad firmware.
 In those cases, you will likely need a professional.
 However, for cases where there is minor damage or just bad sectors, it may be recoverable on your own.
 With a tool like DDRescue, it is possible to recover and clone parts of your data.